 Still, there are some key differences in the various types of permanent life insurance policies, so they’re worth talking about further.

 Basically, although you have a minimum premium to keep the policy in force, you can use the cash value to pay the premium.
-That means if you have enough money in the cash value, you can use that to skip premium payments entirely, letting the accrued interest do the work – but keep in mind that this can typically only be done after the first year of the policy, and only if there’s at least enough cash value in the policy to keep the policy inforce for another 60 days.
+That means if you have enough money in the cash value, you can use that to skip premium payments entirely, letting the accrued interest do the work.

 This flexibility makes universal life insurance attractive to some people, but it’s also confusing.
-Unlike term insurance, where you pay a certain amount every month or year and know what the death benefit will be, the shifting balances of premiums and death benefits are more complex than what most people need, and it comes with the same added costs as other permanent policies.
+Unlike term insurance, where you pay a certain amount every month or year and know what the death benefit will be, shifting premiums and death benefits are more complex than what most people need, and it comes at an added cost.

 A variable life insurance cash value, though, is more along the lines of what you’d expect when you think of investing: a series of mutual fund-like sub-accounts where you can get some decent growth, but you can also lose money depending on the market.
 The cash value is more or less placed in the stock market.

-All of this makes a variable life insurance policy both a limited investment option and a limited life insurance option – just as we’ve seen with other permanent policy types.
+All of this makes a variable life insurance policy both a limited investment option and a limited life insurance option.

 For more information, see our full guide on variable life insurance.